History of Maryland: Establishment

 As did other colonies, Maryland used the headright system to encourage people to bring in new settlers.
 Led by Leonard Calvert, Cecil Calvert's younger brother, the first settlers departed from Cowes, on the Isle of Wight, on November 22, 1633, aboard two small ships, the Ark and the Dove.
 Their landing on March 25, 1634, at St. Clement's Island in southern Maryland is commemorated by the state each year on that date as Maryland Day.
-This was the site of the first Catholic mass in the Colonies, with Father Andrew White leading the service.
+This was the site of the first celebration of the Catholic Mass in the Colonies, with Father Andrew White leading the service.
 The first group of colonists consisted of 17 gentlemen and their wives, and about two hundred others, mostly indentured servants.

 After purchasing land from the Yaocomico Indians and establishing the town of St. Mary's, Leonard, per his brother's instructions, attempted to govern the country under feudalistic precepts.
 Meeting resistance, in February 1635, he summoned a colonial assembly.
 In 1638, the Assembly forced him to govern according to the laws of England.
 The right to initiate legislation passed to the assembly.

 In 1638 Calvert seized a trading post in Kent Island established by the Virginian William Claiborne.
 In 1644 Claiborne led an uprising of Maryland Protestants.
 Calvert was forced to flee to Virginia, but he returned at the head of an armed force in 1646 and reasserted proprietarial rule.